Haji Abdul Wahab

-Early years and education
+Early life and education

-Muhammad Abdul Wahhab was born in Delhi, British India, in 1923.
-He was from Karnal District.He attended Islamia College, Lahore.
+Muhammad Abdul Wahhab was born in Delhi, British India, in 1923 into a Rajput family originally from Saharanpur in Uttar Pradesh.

+The family moved to Lahore following the 1947 partition, where he graduated from the Islamia College and became a government employee.

 After graduation he worked as a tehsildar in pre-partition India.
 In his youth he also worked for Majlis-e-Ahrar-e-Islam, and was influenced by Abdul Qadir Raipuri (1878–1962).
 He was the president of Majlis-e-Ahrar Burewala.

 Career

 Tabligh Jamaat

 Abdul Wahhab joined the Tabligh Jamaat during the life of its founder, Muhammad Ilyas Kandhlawi.
 He arrived at Nizamuddin markaz on 1 January 1944.
 He got the sohbah of Maulana Ilyas for six months.
 He left his job to devote his time and effort to the Jamaat, and he was one of the first five people in Pakistan who offered their entire life for doing Tabligh work.
 He was a direct companion of Maulana Muhammad Ilyas Kandhlawi, Yusuf Kandhlawi, and Inamul Hasan Kandhlawi.

 Muhammad Shafi Quraishi (1903–1971) was the first regular amir of the Tablighi Jamaat in Pakistan; he was succeeded by Haji Muhammad Bashir (1919–1992).
 Abdul Wahhab succeeded Bashir as the third regular amir for Pakistan.
 He was based at Raiwind Markaz, the movement's headquarters in the country, where he headed a shura (council).
 He was also a member of the movement's alami shura (world council) based in Nizamuddin, Delhi, India.

 He was also related with the Qadiriyah Sufi order through his mentor, Shaykh Abdul Qadir Raipuri.